tombensve/APS/APS-Webs/APSWebTemplate/README.md

 Currently a lot of what is written in README.md files are for myself since I can only work on this sporadically I need to document a lot to remind myself.
 When done I will cleanup a lot of these texts.

+## TODO

+This currenlty provides both frontend and backend in same maven module and same jar file when built.
+These should be separated and run in separate Docker containers to make it more representative in how it is indended to be used.

 # Prerequisites

 Since this project also contains javascript code that is built via maven-exec-plugin __npm__